HSE Suicide Prevention Training

 Knowledge of available help/support services and how to access these

-The Suicide Bereavement workshop is a one-day training about bereavement and grieving particularly in the context of suicide.
-Aimed at professionals and key contact people who, in the course of their work, encounter those bereaved through suicide to develop a greater understanding of the key elements of supporting someone bereaved through suicide.
+Suicide Bereavement Training for Professionals is a one-day training session around bereavement and grieving in the context of suicide.
+Participants become familiar with the grieving process in the context of suicide and develop an understanding of the key elements of supporting someone bereaved through suicide.
+The Suicide Bereavement workshop is aimed at professionals and key contact people who, in the course of their work, encounter those bereaved through suicide to develop a greater understanding of the key elements of supporting someone bereaved through suicide.

-For more information, please contact your local Suicide Bereavement Liaison Officer.
+For more information, please get in touch with a Suicide Bereavement Liaison Officer.